 It may seem caravan common sense to join power cables as long as the connectors are kept dry.
 It’s not.
 Nor is this an opinion.

 Caravan ‘common sense’ assumes a long gone primary reliance on earthing.
 That still matters, but there is now a better way.
 It is to monitor current flow in the neutral and active conductors.
 If all is well that should be equal.
 If not, current can only be flowing to earth via an undesired path.
 That may be via Uncle Fred changing a live light globe and breaking its glass.
 The unit (and RCD) detects imbalance and cuts power to that circuit.

-Circuit breakers that detect excess current must act within 0.4 second.
+Circuit breakers that detect excess current must act within 0.4 seconds.
 A human heart usually withstands that, but not longer.
-A circuit breakers speed however relates to the current flowing.
+A circuit breakers speed, however, relates to the current flowing.
 And that’s related to cable size and length.

 Raising electrical issues on caravan forums usually results in: ‘I’ve been doing that for fifty years mate – the #@%^$ electricity regulators don’t know what they’re talking about.’
 Others then reinforce such terminally silly (and dangerous) opinions.
 Time and again such threads are locked.
 Or deleted.